 RMIT offers a variety of learning and teaching approaches including lectures, seminars, studios, workshops, presentations, group discussions and syndicate work.
 These are primarily in English.

-You will have access to online resources through the myRMIT student portal.
+You will have access to online resources.

 This course will incorporate one-on-one mentoring, weekly classes, workshops and team and individual projects.

 Assessment occurs through a variety of methods including: